FutureMarkRwanda/BA_Notes/PHP/PHP_Arrays.md

 Student 2 Marks: 67, 80, 92
 ```

-**Note**: Examples for multidimensional arrays (Eg:1, Eg:2) were incomplete in the provided content.
-I assumed logical examples based on context (student data and marks).
-Please provide specifics if different examples are intended.

-**Scenario**: A school management system uses indexed arrays for class lists, associative arrays for student profiles, and multidimensional arrays for grade reports.
+A school management system uses indexed arrays for class lists, associative arrays for student profiles, and multidimensional arrays for grade reports.

 ---